pfarrell/pigeon_deprecated/README.md

 Uses bookmarklets to get data to the main site

 Search works on titles.
-Soon expanded to full text searches
+Soon expanded to full text searches using elastic search